COVID-19: Resources and Information

 For those who need food assistance, LIFT-UP Food Pantries can help.

-The Food Bank of the Rockies will continue to provide both food pantries and mobile food pantries for Roaring Fork Valley residents during the COVID-19 pandemic.
+The Food Bank of the Rockies provides both food pantries and mobile food pantries for Roaring Fork Valley residents during the COVID-19 pandemic.

 Ways To Donate To Aspen Valley Hospital

 Aspen Valley Hospital is offering different ways community members can lend a hand during the COVID-19 pandemic.
 The hospital is accepting monetary donations to Aspen Valley Hospital's Emergency Fund online or by calling 970-544-1302 to help fund staffing, supplies, technology and equipment.
 The hospital has once again resumed its blood drives; donors can make an appointment by calling 970-298-2555.
 Aspen Valley Hospital is not accepting food donations, though they have set up a "Feeding the Frontlines" fund to provide meals to hospital staff.
 More information about donations is available by calling 970-544-1302 or emailing firstname.lastname@example.org.